-Smart home control: exploring the potential for enabling technologies to residential households
+Smart home control: exploring the potential for enabling technologies in residential households

 Taking a uniquely customer perspective, and focussing on digital platforms as a primary means of information dissemination, the project seeks to create a market segmentation model for the purposes engaging and creating behaviour change that will benefit both the consumer and network.

 It will provide valuable insight for decision makers and the energy industry when implementing tariff reform in the national residential market.